OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/tully-galaxies-images/index.md

 :align: left
 :alt: The Tully Galaxies as seen with highly exaggerated images.

 An outrageous exaggeration---the Tully Galaxy Images are so large we can see the structure of the universe from outside the data set.
+Indeed, the galaxies are so large they are touching one another.
 :::